 User experience (UX) animations, sometimes called animation movements, can be divided into three types:

-Micro-interactions similar to the like button on Twitter and Instagram
+- Micro-interactions similar to those associated with the like buttons on Twitter and Instagram

 What does the process of creating animations look like?